infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.to_arrow()
 ```

-Returns the query result in Apache Arrow Table format.
+Returns the query result as a tuple consists of an Apache Arrow Table and a dict.

 :::tip NOTE
 Call `to_arrow()` in a chain after (not necessarily "immediately after") `output(columns)` on the same table object.